moondance-labs/tanssi-docs/builders/interact/substrate-api/wallets/subwallet.md

 ## Connecting Subwallet to the Tanssi Dancebox TestNet {: #connecting-Subwallet-to-the-tanssi-dancebox-testnet }

-Subwallet comes pre-configured with support for the Tanssi Dancebox Testnet, but it may not be enabled by default.
+Subwallet comes pre-configured with support for the Tanssi Dancebox TestNet, but it may not be enabled by default.
 You just need to head to the **Manage networks** page to toggle it on.
-Remember that the Tanssi Dancebox Testnet itself is not a ContainerChain; it is the Substrate-based parachain that orchestrates and manages the launch of Tanssi ContainerChains.
+Remember that the Tanssi Dancebox TestNet itself is not a ContainerChain; it is the Substrate-based parachain that orchestrates and manages the launch of Tanssi ContainerChains.
 To configure your Subwallet to work with Dancebox, press the **More Options** icon in the upper left corner.
-Then click **Manage networks**, and take the following steps:
+Then click **Manage networks** and take the following steps:

 1. Search for `Dancebox`
 2. Toggle the slider on to enable support for Dancebox